v3xlrm1nOwo1/AnimeQuotes/README.md

 ## License
 This dataset is provided under the [Apache License 2.0](LICENSE).
 Feel free to use, modify, and share it.

-> Dive into the Anime Quotes Dataset and let the enchanting magic of anime wisdom unfold! 🌌✨🚀
+<p>Dive into the Anime Quotes Dataset and let the enchanting magic of anime wisdom unfold! 🌌✨🚀</p>

+> **_NOTE:_**  To contribute to the project, please contribute directly.
+I am happy to do so, and if you have any comments, advice, job opportunities, or want me to contribute to a project, please contact me I am happy to do so<a href='mailto:V3xlrm1nOwo1@gmail.com' target='blank'>V3xlrm1nOwo1@gmail.com</a>